dharma57/File-Integrity-Monitor/README.md

-Certainly!
-Here's an example documentation for the file integrity monitoring project:

 ## File Integrity Monitor

 The File Integrity Monitor is a Python-based system that monitors the integrity of files on a computer system.
 It detects unauthorized changes or modifications to files, ensuring the security and integrity of the system.